haipinglu/ScalableML/Lab 1 - Introduction to Spark and HPC.md

   print(os.getcwd())
   ```

-## 5. Exercises (reference solutions will be provided on the following Monday)
+## 5. Exercises (reference solutions will be provided on the following Wednesday)

 The analytic task you are doing above is *Log Mining*.
 You can imaging nowadays, log files are big and manual analysis will be time consuming.
 Follow examples above, answer the following questions on **NASA_access_log_Aug95.gz**.